20 Best Fruits for Blood Sugar

 9. Pineapples.
-Once thought of as a “no-no” for Diabetics, pineapple contains both anti-oxidants and fiber so they are actually helpful in lowering blood sugar but of course should be eaten wisely in accordance with counting carbs,
+Once thought of as a “no-no” for Diabetics, pineapple contains both anti-oxidants and fiber so they are actually helpful in lowering blood sugar but of course, should be eaten wisely in accordance with counting carbs,

 10. Lemons.
-Lemons are oozing with vitamin C. They help Diabetics steer clear of infection that they are susceptible to.
+Lemons are oozing with vitamin C. They help Diabetics steer clear of infections that they are susceptible to.
 In addition, Lemons are high in fiber so they help keep blood sugar low.

 11. Cherries.
 Cherries are full of anti-oxidants and are low carb too.
 They are excellent for keeping blood sugar under control.

 13. Pears.
-Pears are a great source of fiber and also are rich in vitamin K whichincreases your insulin sensitivity, excellent for Diabetics and Insulin Resistance as well.
+Pears are a great source of fiber and also are rich in vitamin K which increases your insulin sensitivity, excellent for Diabetics and Insulin Resistance as well.

 14. Kiwi.
 Kiwis pack in a delicious sweet and tart flavor and a ton of nutrients too like potassium and vitamin C. They are high in fiber which makes them a wise choice for those wishing to control blood glucose levels.

 15. Avocados.
 Contrary to popular belief, Avocados are good for lowering blood sugar.
 It contains fat but it is a good fat which is needed by the body.
 It also has electrolytes namely, potassium and magnesium.
-The ratio of carbs to fiber are excellent in Avocados which some say actually has the ability to negate the need for insulin shots or pills.
+The ratio of carbs to fiber is excellent in Avocados which some say actually has the ability to negate the need for insulin shots or pills.

 16. Plums.
 Plums are low on the GI and have a lot of fiber and anti-oxidants too so they are a good fruit to eat to keep your blood sugar balanced.

 19. Starfruit.
 Starfruit is known to be very good in preventing high blood sugar.
-It is rich in fiber as well as anti-oxidants and dietary fiber, pantothenic acid, potassium and copper.
+It is rich in fiber as well as anti-oxidants and dietary fiber, pantothenic acid, potassium, and copper.

 20. Papaya.
 Papaya has a medium listing on the GI but it is rich in fiber so it is still good for keeping high blood sugar at bay.
-It has beta carotene, and vitamins C, B and A.
+It has beta carotene, and vitamins C, B, and A.